mrbilalshafiq/DevOps-Project-1/README.md

          python3 create.py

-13. Start the app using Gunicorn (an alternative to the command below would be running "python3 app.py")
+13. Start the app using Gunicorn

-         gunicorn --workers=4 --bind=0.0.0.0:5000 app:app
+         python3 app.py

 14. Stop the app correctly (using CTRL+Z will leave the process running)